argilla-io/argilla/docs/_source/_old/guides/llms/practical_guides/fine_tune.md

 :::{tab-item} TRLX

 The [Transformer Reinforcement Learning X (TRLX)](https://github.com/CarperAI/trlx), which has been heavily inspired by TRL but with an increased focus on incorporating Human Feedback into the training loop.
 However, out of the box, it also provides intuitive support for supervised `prompt-completion` fine-tuning using a relatively simple SDK, that takes tuples as `(prompt, completion)`.
-Take a look at the [RLHF section](#rlhf) for the other more feedback-oriented use cases of this library.
+Take a look at the other RLHF sections for the other more feedback-oriented use cases of this library.

 ```python
 import trlx